harpomaxx/r-docker/README.md

 A set of docker images for R/Rstudio with keras/tensorflow-gpu support.

-Heavly based on rocker-org images (https://github.com/rocker-org)
+Heavily based on rocker-org images (https://github.com/rocker-org)

 ## REQUIREMENTS